Commercial wall coating in Doncaster

 The building types this usually involves locally

-- Victorian and Edwardian brick buildings in the town centre and inner streets
+- Victorian and Edwardian brick buildings in the town centre and inner streets.

-- Rendered post-war offices, parades and depots
+- Post-war offices, parades, and depots with rendered walls.

 From survey to finished elevation